DevilAguo0/hiddify/SSH-proxy-setting-on-Hiddify-panel.md

 ## Use config to connect

 Now, if you go to your user page in the panel, you will see that the SSH configuration has been added to the previous configurations.
-This configuration can be added to client software through the subscription link and separately.
+This configuration can be added to client app separately.

 <div align=center>